defeo/aws/_tutorials/accounts.md

 {: start="2" }

 Of course, nothing is going to happen if you don't run the script.
 We will use Glitch's Linux console to do the sysadmin magic.
-From the main menu (top left, click on the name of your project), select *"Advanced Options"*, then *"Open Console"*.
+In the bottom left corner, click *"Tools"*, then *"Console"*.

 A Linux terminal opens in a new window.
 Run your script by typing